 The Plan Processor will define and design a process to efficiently and effectively communicate to CAT Reporters identified errors.
 All identified errors will be reported back to the CAT Reporter and other Data Submitters who submitted the data to the Central Repository on behalf of the CAT Reporter, if necessary.
 The Central Repository must be able to receive error corrections and process them at any time, including timeframes after the standard repair window.
-The industry supports a continuous validation process for the Central Repository, continuous feedback to CAT Reporters on error identification and the ability to provide error correction at any time even if beyond the error correction timeframe.
-The industry believes that this will better align with the reporting of complex transactions and allocations and is more efficient for CAT Reporters.
-CAT Reporters will be able to submit error corrections through a web-interface or via bulk uploads or file submissions.
+The industry supports a continuous validation process for the Central Repository, continuous feedback to CAT Reporters on error identification and the ability to provide error correction at any time even if beyond the error correction timeframe.96 The industry believes that this will better align with the reporting of complex transactions and allocations and is more efficient for CAT Reporters.97 CAT Reporters will be able to submit error corrections through a web-interface or via bulk uploads or file submissions.
 The Plan Processor must support bulk replacement of records, subject to approval by the Operating Committee, and reprocess such replaced records.
 A GUI must be available for CAT Reporters to make updates to individual records or attributes.
-Additionally, the Plan Processor will provide a mechanism to provide auto-correction of identified errors and be able to support group repairs (i.e., the wrong issue symbol affecting multiple reports).